annab101/ElectronLifetimeSBND/README.md

 ## Structure

 * Main - contains the macros to measure the lifetime
+* Config - contains a config file for each lifetime measurement
 * Utilities - config reader script & ROOT includes
 * Helpers - useful functions & constants
 * Plot - various scripts for plotting various things (some more useful than others)